Silph5/libtrychain/README.md

 ```

 **```void ltc_captureErrno(int newErrno);```**
-This function captures the current state of errno.
-Similarly to ltc_setArgFailSubject, it should be used directly before an enum return.
+This function captures the current state of errno and adds it to the chain log.
+Similarly to `ltc_setArgFailSubject`, it should be used directly before an enum return.
 The library doesn't care which enum is returned.
 Example:
 ```
 if (f == NULL) {
         ltc_captureErrno(errno);